LenYx24/nagyhz_1/README.md

 (In the future I might update this repo, and create a makefile)

 ``
-gcc owldodgegame/src/main.c -o ${PROGRAM_NAME} `sdl2-config --cflags --libs` -lSDL2_gfx -lSDL2_ttf -lSDL2_image -lSDL2_mixer
+gcc owldodgegame/src/*.c owldodgegame/src/*.h -o ${PROGRAM_NAME} `sdl2-config --cflags --libs` -lSDL2_gfx -lSDL2_ttf -lSDL2_image -lSDL2_mixer
 ``
-Replace PROGRAM_NAME with the name you want your binary to be.
+Replace PROGRAM_NAME with the name you want your binary to be, then run the file.